Revisiting the outer-weakly convex domination number in graph products: Introduction

 \section{Introduction}

 Domination number is one of the topics in graph theory that remains intriguing.
-Currently, there are numerous research activities happening in the area and some interesting results can be found in $[1, 2, 3, 4, 5, 6, 8]$.
-In fact, there now more than a hundred of domination parameters published and still rapidly growing $[1, 2, 4, 5]$.
+Currently, there are numerous research activities happening in the area and some interesting results can be found in \cite{r1, r2, r3, r5, r6}.
+In fact, there are more than a hundred of domination parameters published and still rapidly growing \cite{r1, r2, r4, r5, r8, r9}.
 In that case, this made the essential part to the mathematicians' motivation in conducting a research paper in this particular area.
-In other words, the authors of this paper has explored a recent parameter called outer-weakly convex domination number of graphs $[7]$.
+In other words, the authors of this paper have explored a recent parameter called outer-weakly convex domination number of graphs \cite{r7}.
 Additionally, new results from this parameter were constructed under some product operations in graphs.
-So, with that exploration, we need some important definitions in graph theory that is useful in the paper and which can be found in $[3, 6]$.
+So, with that exploration, we need some important definitions in graph theory that will be useful throughout this paper and which can be found in \cite{r3, r6}.

 Let $G=(V, E)$ be a simple undirected graph.
-A subset $C$ of a vertex set $V(G)$ is a dominating set of a graph $G$ if for every vertex $x \in V(G)\setminus S$, there exists a vertex $y \in C$ such that $xy$ is an edge of a graph $G$.
-In that case, the domination number denoted by $\gamma(G)$ of a graph $G$ is the minimum cardinality of a dominating set $C$ of a graph $G$.
-Now, a graph $G$ is connected if there is at least one path that connects for all two vertices $u, v \in V(G)$, otherwise, a graph $G$ is disconnected.
+A set $C \subseteq V(G)$ is called a \emph{dominating set} of the graph $G$ if, for every vertex $x \in V(G) \setminus C$, there exists a vertex $y \in C$ such that $xy$ is an edge in $G$.
+In that case, the \emph{domination number} of $G$, denoted by $\gamma(G)$, is the minimum cardinality of a dominating set $C$ of $G$.

-For arbitrary vertices $x$ and $y$ in a connected graph $G$, the distance denoted by $d_G(x, y)$ between the two vertices $x$ and $y$ is the length of a shortest path in graph $G$.
-A shortest $x-y$ path in a graph $G$ of length $d_G(x, y)$ is also known as $x-y$ geodesic and a closed interval denoted by $I_G[x, y]$ consists of all those vertices that are lying on an $x-y$ geodesic in a graph $G$.
-And for a subset $D$ of vertices of a graph $G$, the union of all sets $I_G[x, y]$ for $x, y \in D$ is denoted by $I_G[D]$.
-Thus, a vertex $u$ is in $I_G[D]$ if and only if $u$ is lying on a some $x-y$ geodesic, where $x, y \in D$.
-A set $D$ is convex if and only if $I_G[D]=D$.
+A graph $G$ is said to be \emph{connected} if there exists at least one path between each pair of vertices $u$ and $v$ in $G$; otherwise, $G$ is disconnected.
+For arbitrary vertices $x$ and $y$ in a connected graph $G$, the \emph{distance} between $x$ and $y$, denoted by $d_G(x, y)$, is the length of a shortest path in graph $G$.
+A shortest $x-y$ path is also known as an $x-y$ \emph{geodesic} and the \emph{closed interval}, denoted by $I_G[x,y]$, consists of all those vertices that are lying on an $x-y$ geodesic in a graph $G$.
+For a subset $D$ of vertices of a graph $G$, the union of all sets $I_G[x, y]$ for $x, y \in D$ is denoted by $I_G[D]$.
+Thus, a vertex $u$ is in $I_G[D]$ if and only if $u$ is lying on some $x-y$ geodesic, where $x, y \in D$.
+A set $D$ is \emph{convex} if and only if $I_G[D]=D$.
 Consequently, if a graph $G$ is a connected graph, then it follows directly that $V(G)$ is a convex set.
-For more concepts in convexity in graphs, the readers are referred to $[8, 9, 10]$.
+For more concepts involving convexity in graphs, the readers are referred to \cite{r8, r9, r10, r_peleyo}.